Propagram/lua-scrypt/README.md

  - Deploy to LuaRocks
  - Add tests
- - Add (if available) Luajit FFI to avoid memory dump
+ - Add (if available) Luajit FFI to avoid memory dump (check out the LuaJIT-FFI-types branch)

 ## License